 1. Suncast 99-Gallon Resin Wicker Deck Box: Best for Most People

-2. Keter Westwood 150-Gallon Plastic Deck Storage Container: the Biggest Chest Style
+2. Keter Westwood 150-Gallon Plastic Deck Storage Container: Biggest Chest Style

-It does double duty as a bench as well, which further justifies its size, and can hold up to two adults or a max weight of 660 pounds.
-This product has a limited 2-year warranty.
+It does double duty as a bench as well, which further justifies its size, and can hold up to two adults or a maximum weight of 660 pounds.
+This product has a limited two-year warranty.

 3. Manhattan Teak Deck Box by Chic Teak: A Beautiful Wooden Option

-Overall dimensions are 22 x 76 x 26 inches and it weighs 116 pounds.
-A 1-year warranty is included with purchase.
+Overall dimensions are 22 by 76 by 26 inches, holds 121 gallons, and it weighs 116 pounds.
+A one-year warranty is included with purchase.

 The slatted wood design is great for airflow.
-The only drawback to this purchase is its hefty price tag, but it’s worth every dollar.
+The only drawback to this purchase is its hefty price tag.

 The only complaint among users is that the bottom can allow water to seep in.
 Solve that dilemma by placing yours on a raised platform or base to prevent leakage.